 Revised: October 2016

-Responsible Party: Vice Chancellor for Finance, Administration & Student Affairs
+Responsible Party: Vice Chancellor for Finance and Administration

 Special course fees may be established for courses when one or more of the following conditions exist for that course:

 - Specialized activities or equipment fees, where payment is made to entities generally conducting these types of businesses (such as downhill skiing, bowling, etc.);